freemint/teradesk/readme.txt

   speed.

-- Use of  advanced features  of the AHCM package to further improve handling of memory allocation.
+- Use of  advanced features  of the AHCM package to further improve handling of memory allocation when large blocks are allocated (e.g. when reading files).

 - Improvement of the algorithm for file copying when floppies are involved.

+- Check whether the limits of 32767 selected items and 2GB total byte count may present a problems on higher-end systems, and correct that if possible.

 - Complete compliance to the AV-protocol and Drag & Drop protocol.

 - Better handling of memory-limit and no-multitask options.

+- Capability to change video mode in any AES.

 - Capability to show a 'tree view' window of all drives.